Jake Rogers (baseball)

-Jacob Ray Rogers (born April 18, 1995) is an American professional baseball catcher for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2019.
+Jacob Ray Rogers (born April 18, 1995) is an American professional baseball catcher for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Baltimore Orioles, and Boston Red Sox.

 Amateur career

 Rogers attended Canyon High School in Canyon, Texas, and played for the school's baseball team.
-In 2013, as a senior, he batted .492 with six home runs and 48 runs batted in (RBIs).
+In 2013, as a senior, he batted .492 with six home runs and 48 runs batted in (RBI).
 Undrafted out of high school in the 2013 MLB draft, he enrolled at Tulane University where he played college baseball for the Tulane Green Wave.
 In 2015, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, and was named a league all-star.
-In 2016, as a junior at Tulane, he hit .261 with seven home runs and 28 RBIs in 61 games.
-After the season, the Houston Astros selected Rogers in the third round of the 2016 Major League Baseball draft.
+In 2016, as a junior at Tulane, he hit .261 with seven home runs and 28 RBI over 61 appearances.

 Professional career

 Houston Astros

-Rogers signed and made his professional debut with the Tri-City ValleyCats and after batting .253 with two home runs and 12 RBIs in 25 games was later promoted to the Quad Cities River Bandits where he finished the season, batting .208 in 21 games.
-He started the 2017 season with Quad Cities where he posted a .255 batting average with six home runs and 15 RBIs and was promoted to the Buies Creek Astros where he greatly improved, posting a .265 average with a career high 12 home runs and 55 RBIs in 83 games.
+The Houston Astros selected Rogers in the third round (97th overall) of the 2016 Major League Baseball draft.
+He signed and made his professional debut with the Low-A Tri-City ValleyCats and after batting .253 with two home runs and 12 RBI in 25 games, was later promoted to the Single-A Quad Cities River Bandits where he finished the season, batting .208 in 21 games.

+Rogers started the 2017 season with Quad Cities where he posted a .255 batting average with six home runs and 15 RBI and was promoted to the High-A Buies Creek Astros where he greatly improved, posting a .265 average with a career-high 12 home runs and 55 RBI in 83 games.